brodrigz/OGSR-R3-Custom-Addons/radiophobia-atmospherics-compatibility/README.md

 Install Atmospherics normally then place the contents of this patch over it.

-Existing saves worked can crash, new game recommended. back up saves before changing the weather stack.
+Back up saves before changing the weather stack.
 Downgrading a save after writing it with a newer engine/add-on combination is not guaranteed.